Super Turbine 300: Design

 cooled with a small auxiliary oil cooler located beneath the engine radiator.
 It had a die cast aluminum case, and weighed 152 lb.

 It was designed to start in low gear, providing a gear ratio of 1.765:1 plus the additional low-speed multiplication of the torque converter.
 The shift pattern was Park-Reverse-Neutral-Drive-Low.
 In Drive at full throttle, it would upshift from low gear to high gear at 60–65 mph.
 Under light throttle, depending on the final drive ratio, it might upshift at 10-15 mph.

 From 1964-1967, Buick and Oldsmobile versions of this transmission used a torque converter with a variable-pitch stator called Switch-Pitch (by Buick) or Variable Vane (by Oldsmobile).
 The stator blades moved from high to low position by an electrical solenoid and a stator valve, controlled by a switch on the throttle linkage.
 At light to medium throttle, the stator blades were at 32°, providing a torque multiplication of 1.8:1 and a converter stall speed of approximately 1800 rpm.
-At ⅔ to full throttle, the blades switched to the 51° high position, giving torque multiplication of 2.45:1 and a stall speed of approximately 2300 rpm.
+At two-thirds to full throttle, the blades switched to the 51° high position, giving torque multiplication of 2.45:1 and a stall speed of approximately 2300 rpm.
 The blades were also set to the high position at idle to limit creep when stopped in Drive.
 The variable-pitch stator was eliminated after 1967.
 This feature was not used on the Pontiac versions of this transmission.